zumasys/docs/site/smartsuite/release-notes/2021-march/README.md

 ## General Merchandise

 * Added the ability to copy cost and sale prices to any store's Inventory
+* Added the ability to updated an items costs from Store 1 to all other Stores with that inventory item

 ## TotaLink (Credit-Cards)